 Generating content from an unlikely array of sources—including music subcultures and the visual vernaculars of cattle ranches and barrooms—Will Boone (b.
 1982, Houston) makes works whose graphic power is matched by their palpable physicality.
 His technical processes are informed in equal measure by the DIY ethos of punk and the precision of industrial manufacturing, and give rise to paintings, sculptures, and immersive installations.
 Boone pays particular attention to forms that emerge from social contexts with no clear association to art historical narratives.
 Taken as a whole, his work serves as a repository for archetypal, if fragmentary, expressions of contemporary life.
 And despite the ephemeral nature of many of his sources, Boone’s work retains a formal timelessness and clarity that connect it to a wide range of art historical traditions.

-Boone has been the subject of solo exhibitions at Karma, New York (2017) and the Rubell Family Collection, Miami (2014).
+Boone has been the subject of solo exhibitions at Contemporary Arts Museum Houston (2019), Karma, New York (2017), and the Rubell Family Collection, Miami (2014).
 A major installation was featured in Desert X 2017, Coachella Valley, California (2017).
-Other group shows include White Trash, Luhring Augustine Bushwick, Brooklyn, New York (2017); Prototypology, Gagosian Gallery, Rome (2016); Fétiche, Venus Over Manhattan, New York (2016); In Different Ways, Almine Rech, London (2016); and Love For Three Oranges, Gladstone Gallery, Brussels (2015).
-Boone lives and works in Los Angeles.
+Other group shows include Zombies: Pay Attention!, Aspen Art Museum, Colorado (2019); White Trash, Luhring Augustine Bushwick, Brooklyn, New York (2017); Prototypology, Gagosian Gallery, Rome (2016); Fétiche, Venus Over Manhattan, New York (2016); In Different Ways, Almine Rech, London (2016); and Love For Three Oranges, Gladstone Gallery, Brussels (2015).
+Boone lives and works in Comal County, Texas.